Skip to content

 Decision

-External provisioning operations are async, provider-abstracted, retain-on-failure, single-dispatch, audit-mandatory, Tier-1 retry, flag-gated.
+External provisioning operations are async, provider-abstracted, rollback-on-failure, single-dispatch, audit-mandatory, flag-gated.
 The shape:

 1. State machine on the provisioned entity